Jean-Louis-Marc Alibert

 Featured:

-In 1802 he began his career at the Hôtel-Dieu in Paris, where he administered to patients with leprosy, syphilis, and other skin disorders.
-However, during this period in time, dermatology was unknown as a specific branch of medicine.
-Alibert believed that when diagnosing skin disorders, that several criteria needed to be used.
-He devised a system of classifying skin diseases, similar to the method Antoine Laurent de Jussieu used in botany.
-Alibert first classified dermatological disorders according to outer appearance, then he divided them into what he called families, generations and species.
-This system of classification was represented pictorially as the "Tree of Dermatoses".
+Alibert believed that when diagnosing skin disorders several criteria needed to be used, and attempted to introduce a classification system for diseases that was similar to the method Bernard and Antoine Laurent de Jussieu used in botany.
+Alibert first classified dermatological disorders according to outer appearance, then he divided them into what he called families, genera and species.
+This system of classification was represented pictorially by Alibert as the "Tree of Dermatoses".
+Reportedly, from his "tree", Alibert wished to introduce a method rather than a classification system.

 Personal tools